-How to socialise your dog with other dogsPublished on 10th February 2016
+How to socialize your dog with other dogsPublished on 10th February 2016

-How to socialise your dog with other dogs – tips and advice
+How to socialize your dog with other dogs – tips and advice

-If you are looking to socialise a young puppy it is important that they meet lots of new dogs in the early stages of development, familiarising them with lots of different sizes, breeds and temperaments of dogs.
+If you are looking to socialize a young puppy it is important that they meet lots of new dogs in the early stages of development, familiarizing them with lots of different sizes, breeds and temperaments of dogs.
 However at first I would suggest only introducing to the more calm and friendlier of dogs – introducing your pup to a dog that may be over boisterous or not so friendly with other dogs may result in a negative experience.
 This negative experience at a later date may transfer to a fear of other dogs.
-I would suggest finding a local puppy class – one which has around 8-10 other puppies, allowing them to socialise but with guided play.
+I would suggest finding a local puppy class – one which has around 8-10 other puppies, allowing them to socialize but with guided play.
 I highly recommend the Happy Dog Training Company.
 I’d also recommend introducing your puppy to a variety of social settings where the likelihood of meeting a few other dogs is high – again we don’t want to overwhelm the puppy so short introductions and ensure you can control the situation introducing to the more friendly and calmer dogs.
+If you have a cute frenchie puppy, check out the products at Okfrenchie.
 When your puppy grows in confidence, gradually increase the amount of dogs the pup meets and then eventually slowly proof the puppy with dogs that may not be so playful – the puppy needs to learn that not all dogs want to play.
 However always avoid aggressive dogs.

-Dogs with a lack of socialisation or who’ve had a recent trauma
+Dogs with a lack of socialization or who’ve had a recent trauma

 A good exercise I recommend is introducing two dogs at a distance on the lead, walking side by side, gradually getting closer.
 I would then allow the more nervous dog to make the first move, sniffing the other dog’s bum which can help the dog feel more in control of the situation.
 If you let the other dog who’s more confident approach your nervous dog first this may overwhelm and frighten him or her.

-If your dog is already familiar with socialising with other dogs
+If your dog is already familiar with socializing with other dogs

 I would suggest finding a more busier park where you can meet other dogs on a daily basis.
 Your dog will enjoy seeing his ‘friends’ but at the same time will always meet new dogs too.
 There are a number of dog walking groups you can go to – meet up has a dog friendly walking group and you can even set one up yourself.
 You can also take your dog to dog shows and fetes where you can practice polite on lead introductions.

-As all dogs are individuals it’s important to factor this into account when socialising with other dogs.
+As all dogs are individuals it’s important to factor this into account when socializing with other dogs.
 It may be that your dog has had a recent trauma, is still young or plays too rough.
 Whatever your dog’s experiences or situation, you as the owner can learn to read your dog’s body language, knowing if it is happy or anxious around other dogs.
 These early warning signs can not only ensure you can monitor the situation, preventing any unwanted attacks but make dog introductions a pleasurable experience.
-Poor socialisation or trauma especially in early puppyhood can have a major impact on the dog’s future behaviour and development, often leading to inappropriate play or nervousness.
-Always seek advice from a behaviourist or behavioural trainer such as myself if you are in any ways concerned about your dog’s or puppy’s behaviour.
+Poor socialization or trauma especially in early puppyhood can have a major impact on the dog’s future behavior and development, often leading to inappropriate play or nervousness.
+Always seek advice from a behaviorist or behavioral trainer such as myself if you are in any ways concerned about your dog’s or puppy’s behavior.